Agoric/documentation/main/ertp/guide/README.md

  } = makeIssuerKit('Agoric Theater tickets', MathKind.SET);
 ```
 As before, you use `makeIssuerKit()` to create a `mint` that can create Agoric Theatre ticket assets.
-The difference from when you created the fungible asset is that you have to use a second argument,
+The difference from when you created a fungible asset is that you have to use a second argument,
 in this case `MathKind.SET`.

 There are three kinds of `amountMath`.
 Each kind polymorphicly implements the same set of methods.
-- `MathKind.NAT`: Works with natural number `value` and fungible assets.
+- `MathKind.NAT`: Works with natural number `values` and fungible assets.
 Default value for `makeIssuerKit()`.
-- `MathKind.STRING_SET`: Used with non-fungible assets, operates on an array of string identifiers
+- `MathKind.STRING_SET`: Used with non-fungible assets, operates on an array of string identifiers.
-- `MathKind.SET`: Used with non-fungible assets, operates on an array of records (objects) with keys and values
+- `MathKind.SET`: Used with non-fungible assets, operates on an array of records (objects) with keys and values.

 ```js
 const ticketAmounts = ticketValues.map(ticketValue =>